 Energy Bill Discount Scheme (EBDS)

-The Government will be introducing revised supports for customers from April 2023. which are currently being developed.
+The Government has introduced revised supports for business customers from 1 April 2023.
 For the latest information please visit Gov.uk.

-The Government has published details of the next phase of energy bill support for non-domestic customers once the current Energy Bills Relief Scheme (EBRS) ends on 31 March 2023.
+The Government has published details of the next phase of energy bill support for non-domestic customers now that the Energy Bills Relief Scheme (EBRS) ended on 31 March 2023.

 The Energy Bills Discount Scheme (EBDS) and Energy and Trade Intensive Industries (ETII) scheme will run from 1 April 2023 to 31 March 2024.